randyscott777/PythonToolkit/README.md

-Link to upload files and then COMMIT
+if new: click on link to upload files if existing: + before CODE to upload and then COMMIT

 Toolkit module - my own custom created functions and classes Dunder module - several examples, esp those for operators